-All requests to access patient data from this collection, other than anonymous aggregate statistical data, will be assessed by NHS Digital's Data Access Request Service, to make sure that organisations have a legal basis to use the data and that it will be used safely, securely and appropriately.
+All requests to access patient data from this collection, other than anonymous aggregate statistical data, will be assessed by NHS Digital's Data Access Request Service (DARS) to make sure that organisations have a legal basis to use the data and that it will be used safely, securely and appropriately.

-These requests for access to patient data will also be subject to independent scrutiny and oversight by the Independent Group Advising on the Release of Data (IGARD).
+These requests for access to patient data will also be subject to independent scrutiny and oversight by IGARD.
 Organisations approved to use this data will be required to enter into a data sharing agreement with NHS Digital regulating the use of the data.

-There are several organisations who are likely to need access to different elements of patient data from the General Practice Data for Planning and Research collection.
+There are several organisations who are likely to need access to different elements of patient data from the GPDPR collection.
 These include but may not be limited to: